 Caffeine may be the most commonly consumed stimulant, but excess consumption has been associated with harmful effects in teens.
 If you have too much caffeine, you may experience side effects such as jitteriness, dizziness, nervousness, insomnia (trouble sleeping), vomiting, and upset stomach.
 When you have caffeine regularly, your body can build up a tolerance to (get used to) caffeine.
 This means you’ll need more caffeine to have the same stimulant effect.
 Also, when you stop drinking caffeine you may get headaches and become cranky or tired for a few days.
 It can be hard to know how much caffeine you are consuming because there is no requirement for companies to state the amount of caffeine in a beverage.

 Should I use energy drinks while I’m exercising?

 No. Energy drinks should be avoided before, during, and after exercise.
 The caffeine and sugar in energy drinks can actually make you more dehydrated.

 What’s the difference between sports drinks and energy drinks?

 Sports drinks are different from energy drinks.
 Sports drinks include carbohydrates, electrolytes, and often vitamins and minerals.
-They’re made for rehydration after intensity physical activity.
-Sports drinks only need to be utilized after long periods of endurance activities – in most instances water is the best choice to refuel with after being physically active.
+They’re made for rehydration during and after intensity physical activity to replace nutrients lost when you sweat.
+Sports drinks only need to be utilized after long periods of endurance activities – in most instances water is the best choice to refuel with during and after being physically active.

 Is it safe to combine energy drinks with alcohol?